21 Reasons to Visit Chile

 Atacama Desert, North of Chile

-In addition to the geysers, salt flats, volcanoes and lakes of the Andean plateau, Atacama is also archaeologically one of the richest places in South America.
-Equally, the Astronomical Tours are a good choice, as the clear skies of the desert make it a perfect location to scan the Universe.
-In fact, Atacama is considered the best place on Earth to observe the firmament and to the date there are about fifty operators who offer tours related to this topic.
+In addition to its geysers, salt flats, volcanoes, and lakes on the Andean plateau, Atacama is also one of South America’s most archaeologically rich regions.
+Likewise, astronomical tours are a great option, as the desert’s clear skies make it an ideal location for stargazing.
+In fact, Atacama is considered the best place on Earth to observe the night sky, and currently, about fifty operators offer tours focused on this subject.

-Chiloe Archipelago is a group of islands full of traditions and mysteries.
-One of its charms are the typical "palafitos".
-These stilt houses are constructions on wooden pillars in the water which are not native to Chiloe architecture, but were adopted in some coastal towns of the Archipelago for a better use of the coastline during the trade expansion in the nineteenth century and continued to be built until the middle of the last century.
-Today, along with the Churches of Chiloe, the "palafitos" are among the most representative postcards of the main and adjacent islands.
+The Chiloé Archipelago is a group of islands rich in traditions and mysteries.
+Among its many charms are the distinctive palafitos—stilt houses that rise above the water on wooden pillars.
+While not originally part of Chiloé's architectural heritage, these structures were adopted by some coastal towns in the Archipelago during the 19th-century trade expansion to better utilize the coastline.
+They continued to be built until the mid-20th century.
+Today, the palafitos, along with the Churches of Chiloé, are among the most iconic features of the main and surrounding islands.

 3.- Traveling to Patagonia